Debbie Schneider, CPM - DawningLife Midwifery

 Birth is a key event in a woman and families life.
 I respect the culture, faith and lifestyle of all the families I work with, helping to create a loving and sacred birth experience.
 I welcome and encourage participation of the spouse/partner and other children at the prenatals and birth.

-I am President of the Georgia Midwifery Association (GMA) and a member of the Midwives Alliance of North America (MANA).
+I am a Secretary of the Georgia Midwifery Association (GMA) and a member of the Midwives Alliance of North America (MANA).
 I am actively involved in Georgia Friends of Midwives (GFOM) working to change the birth politics of Georgia.
-I am also a member of the Tennessee Midwifery Association (TMA).
+I am also a member of the Tennessee Midwifery Association (TMA) and a former board member of the Complementary Heath Education Organization (CHEO) in the Chattanooga area.

 I also offer Maya Abdominal Massage.
 This technique applies anatomy, physiology, herbology and naprapathy, (study of the ligaments, jointsand muscles), with Ancient Maya healing techniques to address common female and male complaints.
 When reproductive organs shift, they can constrict normal flow of blood and lymph, and disrupt nerve connections.
 By shifting the uterus back into place, homeostasis, or the natural balance of the body, is restored in the pelvic area and the surrounding organs.
 Toxins are flushed and nutrients that help to tonetissue and balance hormones are restored to normal order.
 This is essential for women's overall health throughout her lifetime and especially during pregnancy, labor, and delivery.
 For more information please see www.arvigomassage.com